aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/1000-create-construct-hub.md

     repo.addDependency(domain);

-    // Create private instance of ConstructHub, register the new CodeArtifact repo new ConstructHub(this, 'ConstructHub', {
+    // Create internal instance of ConstructHub, register the new CodeArtifact repo new ConstructHub(this, 'ConstructHub', {
       packageSources: [
         new sources.CodeArtifact({ repository: repo })